 Other initiatives include: A WPSP program in India on Defining Violence Against Women as a Regional Security Issue co-hosted by Lady Shri Ram College for Women, the Shaheed Rajguru College of Applied Sciences for Women, and Karakoram International University; the Closing the Leadership Gap WPSP initiative at Brescia University College in Canada; and the WPSP Institute at Pannasastra University and the Harspwell Foundation in Cambodia.

-In the spring of 2014, the Women’s and Gender Studies Program at Berea College will offer the first undergraduate course for the Women in Public Service Project.
+In the spring of 2014, the Women’s and Gender Studies Department at Berea College will offer the first undergraduate course for the Women in Public Service Project.

 The Women in Public Service Project and their partners and affiliates are committed to the “50 by 50” mission: reaching a minimum of 50 percent representation of women in public service by 2050.